History of Moldova: Dominance of the Communists (2001–2009)

 Following the parliamentary elections on April 5, 2009, the Communist Party won 49.48% of the votes, followed by the Liberal Party with 13.14% of the votes, the Liberal Democratic Party with 12.43% and the Alliance "Moldova Noastră" with 9.77%.
 The opposition leaders have protested against the outcome calling it fraudulent and demanded a repeated election.
 A preliminary report by OSCE observers called the vote generally free and fair.
 However, one member of the OSCE observation team expressed concerns over that conclusion and said that she and a number of other team members feel that there had been some manipulation, but they were unable to find any proof.

 On April 6, 2009, several NGOs and opposition parties organized a protest in Chișinău, gathering a crowd of about 15,000 with the help of social network sites such as Twitter and Facebook.
 The protesters accused the Communist government of electoral fraud.
 Anti-communist and pro-Romanian slogans were widely used.
-The demonstration had spun out of control on April 7 and escalated into a riot when a part of the crowd attacked the presidential offices and broke into the parliament building, looting and setting its interior on fire."The protest initiative group: LDPM is the guilty one for the devastations in the Chișinău downtown", April 08, 2009 Police had regained control on the night of April 8, arresting and detaining several hundred protesters.
-Numerous detainees reported beatings by the police when released.Al Jazeera English: "Violent protests after Moldova poll ", 7 April 2009.
+The demonstration had spun out of control on April 7 and escalated into a riot when a part of the crowd attacked the presidential offices and broke into the parliament building, looting and setting its interior on fire.
+Police had regained control on the night of April 8, arresting and detaining several hundred protesters.
+Numerous detainees reported beatings by the police when released.
 The violence on both sides (demonstrators and police) was condemned by the OSCE and other international organizations.
 Three young people died during the day the protests took place.
 The opposition blamed police abuse for these deaths, while the government claimed they were either unrelated to the protests, or accidents.
 Government officials, including President Vladimir Voronin, called the rioting a coup d'état attempt and accused Romania of organizing it.
 The opposition accused the government of organizing the riots by introducing agents provocateurs among the protesters.
 The political climate in Moldova remained unstable.
 The parliament failed to elect a new president.
 For this reason, the parliament was dissolved and new general elections were held on July 29, 2009, with the Communists losing power to the Alliance for European Integration, a pro-European coalition.